swtcpro/jingtum-lib-csharp/README.md

 ## Transaction&lt;T&gt; class
 Post request to server with account secret.
 Transaction is used to make transaction and collect transaction parameter.
 Each transaction is secret required, and transaction can be signed local or remote.
 Now remote sign and local sign are supported.
-All transaction is asynchronized and should provide a callback.
-Each callback has two parameter, one is error and the other is result.
+All transactions are asynchronized and should provide a callback.
+Each callback provides the json message, exception, and result object.

 ## Events
 You can listen events of the server.